Nabeela0904/Numpy-for-Beginner/README.md

 # Numpy-for-Beginner
 This is Numpy Beginner Tutorial.
-When I was learning a Numpy with Daniel Bourke course I mad this Course.
+When I was learning a Numpy with Daniel Bourke course I made this Course.
 I hope this will help others too.